carbon-design-system/carbon-website-archive/src/content/components/text-input/code.md

 ---
+label: Component
+title: Text Input
+tabs: ['Code', 'Usage', 'Style']
+---

-desc: <span>Text inputs</span> enable the user to interact with and input data.
-Use when the application requires long-form content from the user.
+<page-intro>**Text inputs** enable the user to interact with and input data.
+Use when the application requires long-form content from the user.</page-intro>
 variations:
   text-input:
     - Text Input